 Guidance is also available for local authorities wishing to make an application under section 69 of the Housing (Scotland) Act 1987

-Guidance was published for registered social landlords who wished to apply for an extension of the suspension of modernised RTB after September 2012 in accordance with section 44 of the Housing Scotland Act 2001.
-This affects with modernised right to buy in some housing associations.
-Although the deadline for registered social tenants to apply is now past, this guidance may still be of interest to the tenants affected by the suspension.
+Guidance was published for registered social landlords who wanted to apply for an extension of the suspension of modernised RTB after September 2012 in accordance with the Housing Scotland Act 2001, s 44.
+This affects modernised right to buy in some housing associations.
+Although the deadline for registered social tenants to apply is has passed, this guidance may still be of interest to tenants affected by the suspension.